networknext/next/cmd/next/README.md

 Removes a buyer with the given buyer ID from Firestore.
 The buyer ID can be found with `next buyers`

+To view a buyer's values: `next buyer view <relay name>`

+Shows a buyer's Firestore values.
+These values can be edited with `next buyer edit`.

 To edit a buyer's values: `next buyer edit <buyer ID> [filepath]`

 Edits a buyer's values directly based on the given JSON file.
 You can also pipe in the JSON data (ex. `cat buyer.json | next buyer edit <buyer ID>`)